 Liquid Capacity: 3 liters

-Hydration Carrying Method: Two 500-milliliter straw soft flasks (included), can fit a 2-liter bladder (sold separately) in the rear
+Hydration Carrying Method: Two 500-milliliter straw soft flasks (included) and can fit a 2-liter bladder (sold separately) in the rear

 Gender-Specific or Unisex Sizing: Unisex